Overview...........................................................Page One

 the Piazza.
 This involved adding new venues and changing

-the floorplan.
+the floor plan.
 However, more importantly, it changed the

 area conceptually into a place where guests can come to